SWE-Exp: Experience-Driven Software Issue Resolution: Results

 In contrast, the subsequent fix - developed after incorporating comprehension experience — identified the enum's \_\_str\_\_ method as the appropriate point of intervention.
 The patch defined the \_\_str\_\_ method within the enum definition to return self.value, thereby ensuring consistent and intuitive string representations throughout the framework.

 This case demonstrates the practical value of transferring knowledge across repositories.
 Without exposure to prior examples, especially those involving similar symptoms but differing root causes, the model might have repeated the same architectural mistake.
 However, by leveraging cross-repository experience, it was able to identify the correct point of intervention and propose a solution that was both technically sound and idiomatic to Django's codebase.
-Without referring to the prior experience, the model might have repeated the same architectural mistake.
-However, by leveraging cross-repository experience, it was able to identify the correct point of intervention and propose a solution that was both technically sound and idiomatic to Django's codebase.